linked in pixel

 • Weight loss services to help you get to and maintain a healthy weight, which will decrease stress on your knees

-For many people, nonsurgical treatments provide the pain relief they’re looking for to help them stay active and do the things they love.
-If, however, you’ve tried several conservative treatments and knee pain still interferes with your quality of life, partial or total knee replacement surgery may be a good option for you.
-Our fellowship-trained orthopedic surgeons use the latest surgical techniques, including robot-assisted minimally invasive surgeries, to help patients enjoy life with less knee pain.
+If you’ve tried these options and knee pain is still affecting your daily life, partial or total knee replacement surgery might be a good choice.
+Our highly trained orthopedic surgeons use the latest techniques, including robot-assisted minimally invasive surgery, to help you move more easily and enjoy life with less pain.

-A two-hour seminar you can attend online or in-person, Joint Boot Camp is your opportunity to learn more about how to prepare for surgery, who will be part of your care team, what your surgery will entail and what to expect from recovery.
-A physical therapist, occupational therapist, nurse and social worker will lead the class.
-We encourage you to bring a friend or family member who will support you before and after surgery.
+This two-hour seminar, available online or in person, is designed to guide you through everything you need to know.
+You’ll learn how to prepare for surgery, meet the team who will care for you, understand what the procedure involves, and know what to expect during recovery.
+The class is led by a team of experts, including a physical therapist, occupational therapist, nurse, and social worker.
+We also encourage you to bring a friend or family member who will be supporting you before and after surgery.

 FAQs